Czesława Kwoka: Deportation to Auschwitz

-Particular historical contexts of photographs of Czesława Kwoka
+Photographs of Kwoka

-After her arrival at Auschwitz, Czesława Kwoka was photographed for the Reich's concentration camp records, and she has been identified as one of the approximately 40,000 to 50,000 subjects of such "identity pictures" taken under duress at Auschwitz-Birkenau by Wilhelm Brasse, a young Polish inmate in his twenties (known as Auschwitz prisoner number 3444).
-Trained as a portrait photographer at his aunt's studio prior to the 1939 German invasion of Poland beginning World War II, Brasse and others had been ordered to photograph inmates by their Nazi captors, under dreadful camp conditions and likely imminent death if the photographers refused to comply.
+After her arrival at Auschwitz, Kwoka was photographed for the Reich's concentration camp records, and she was identified as one of the approximately 40,000 to 50,000 subjects of such "identity pictures" taken under duress at Auschwitz-Birkenau by Wilhelm Brasse, a young Polish inmate in his twenties (known as Auschwitz prisoner number 3444).
+Trained as a portrait photographer at his aunt's studio prior to the 1939 German invasion of Poland beginning World War II, Brasse and others had been ordered to photograph inmates by their Nazi captors under threat.

 These photographs that he and others were ordered to take capture each inmate "in three poses: from the front and from each side."
 Though ordered to destroy all photographs and their negatives, Brasse became famous after the war for having helped to rescue some of them from oblivion.

-Auschwitz "Identification photographs" in memorial exhibits and photo archives
+He recounted his photographs of Kwoka specifically in The Portraitist, a Polish documentary about his life and experiences at Auschwitz.

+Death

+On 12 March 1943, less than a month after her mother's death on 18 February, Kwoka was murdered at the age of 14; the circumstances of her death were not recorded.
+Her death certificate, issued on 23 March, falsely noted that she died of cachexia from intestinal catarrh.
+Reports indicate that the real cause of death was a phenol injection to the heart.